 Is sourdough bread good for you?
 By now we’ve heard how bad bread is for us, but there’s evidence sourdough bread could actually help you lose weight.

-I’ll be the first to admit sourdough bread is delicious with its tangy flavor and satisfying texture.
+I’ll be the first to admit eating sourdough bread is delicious with its tangy flavor and satisfying texture.

 It’s practically everywhere these days from your local coffee shops to your local deli to your favorite breakfast spot.

-Sourdough bread has a long history originating in ancient Egypt in 1,500 B.C. as the oldest form of leavened bread.
+Eating sourdough bread has a long history originating in ancient Egypt in 1,500 B.C. as the oldest form of leavened bread.

 It’s incredibly popular here where I live in the San Francisco Bay Area.
 Even Disneyland has a Boudin Bakery making fresh sourdough bread inside the park.

 If you’ve been following this nutrition blog you’ll know I generally recommend keeping your carbohydrate intake low to enhance weight loss.

 In general, bread isn’t on the recommended list of carbohydrates to be eating on a weight loss diet.
 Bread is just a food that doesn’t have a place on the Approved Flat Belly Foods list.